Description

 Risk and Exploitability

-The vulnerability can be exploited by any actor who can author or modify a DAG, which often requires administrative permissions.
-No public Exploit Probability Score (EPSS) is available and the flaw is not listed in the CISA KEV catalog, but the CVSS is not disclosed.
-The attack path requires the ability to create files in the worker log directory and to trigger a task run that resolves the path, making the risk high in environments where DAG authors are trusted but the log volume is shared.
+The vulnerability can be exploited by any actor who can author or modify a DAG, which often requires administrative permissions. < 1% EPSS score indicates a low likelihood of exploitation, and the vulnerability is not listed in the CISA KEV catalog, but the CVSS score is 6.5.
+The attack path requires the ability to create files in the worker log directory and to trigger a task run that resolves the path, making the risk moderate in environments where DAG authors are trusted but the log volume is shared.

 Remediation